 &lt;sup>4 The CRR introduced a 'prudential backstop' for non-performing exposures (NPE) which seeks to set a minimum level of provisions which should be held against NPEs 2 years after default.
 Where this provision level exceeds the actual provisions the institution is holding, a capital deduction is made to cover the difference.
+This requirement was removed in November 2023 as per PS 14/23.

 &lt;sup>5 TBUK issued £5.69m of subordinated debt on 23 December 2020 with a maturity of 10 years.
-The full £5.69m was eligible as Tier 2 capital as at 31 December 2022.
+The full £5.69m was eligible as Tier 2 capital as at 31 December 2023.